garrandall/popular-music-data/tracks/i-heard-it-through-the-grapevine--part-1--roger.md

 Heard it through the grapevine
 (Said, I heard it through, heard it through, heard it through, tell me)

-Mmm, hmm, your love, you know I want it
+Mmm, hm, your love, you know I want it
 (Just a little bit of soul now)
 Your love, your love, got to have it, your love